top of page

 4. Social Influences

-Social factors profoundly shape health through interconnected influences.
-Major life changes and societal pressures create stress, increasing risks for both mental and physical issues.
-Unsafe environments, limited access to resources, discrimination, and lack of support all contribute to poorer health outcomes and inequities.
-It's clear these social elements are potent determinants of well-being, making addressing them necessary for promoting health and equity.
+Social factors shape health through a web of interconnected influences.
+Major life changes and societal pressures can heighten stress, increasing the risk of both mental and physical health challenges.
+Unsafe environments, limited access to resources, discrimination, and weak social support systems all contribute to poorer outcomes and persistent inequities.

 Application of the Neural-biopsychosocial Model

-The neural-biopsychosocial (NBPS) model proposes that the interconnected workings of the biological systems (including the brain and nervous system), the psychological (mind and emotions), and social (environment and cultural contexts) all influence each other.
+The neural-biopsychosocial (NBPS) model proposes that the interconnected workings of biological systems (including the brain and nervous system), psychological systems (mind and emotions), and social systems (environment and cultural contexts) influence each other.
 According to this model, none of these components is sufficient to determine health or illness; rather, the deep interrelation of all aspects of a person's life is key in shaping health outcomes.

 Effective health promotion, therefore, must address all of these components.
 A growing body of research demonstrates that health status, perceptions of health, and sociocultural factors that create barriers to accessing health care collectively influence an individual’s likelihood of engaging in health-promoting behaviors, such as medication adherence, proper nutrition, and physical activity.
 Understanding these complex interactions is necessary for supporting overall well-being.